Skip to content

 • Mastic gum powder

-Other uses and health benefits of mastic gum
+The health benefits of mastic gum

 Mastic gum is also referred to as Pistacia lentiscus or Chios mastiha.
 It’s a natural source with antioxidants and anti-inflammatory properties.
 Currently, mastic gum is most popular for its jawline-building power but several studies have found it has benefits for digestive health.1 For example, mastic gum supplements help to kill the helicobacter pylori bacteria which causes stomach ulcers.